purbon/python_kafka_app/README.md

 ### Functionality

-* Read message from a local rabbitmq server
+* Read message from a local rabbitmq server (available localy via docker-compose)
 * Write this message into a Kafka topic

 ### Configuration